Psirens: Production

 This episode features the first appearance of Kochanski since series 2's "Stasis Leak", albeit as a Psiren illusion used to fool Lister.
 Clare Grogan returned to play Kochanski for the last time.
 Samantha Robson plays a Psiren that lures him with an illusion of one of his teenage fantasies - Pete Tranter's sister.
 Jenny Agutter plays another Psiren, this time an illusion of Kryten's creator Professor Mamet.
 Anita Dobson also appears as Captain Tau, part of the Psiren illusion to fool Lister.
 The hands of Phil Manzanera appear in the scene in which the fake Lister plays the guitar brilliantly.
 Zoe Hilson and Elizabeth Anson both appear as Temptresses in a Psiren illusion to tempt the Cat.

 Race Davies and Janan Kubba had been cast as temptresses but in the end were "not used".

 Anita Dobson's guest role came about when Grant and Naylor approached her partner (later husband) Brian May about providing his hands for the sequence where the fake Lister plays guitar.
 Although May was unavailable, Dobson agreed to play the part of Captain Tau when Grant and Naylor mentioned the possibility to her.
 The two regretted that—had they known that Dobson was willing and available, they would have written something more substantial for her.

-The book Primordial Soup: The Least Worst Scripts contained the script for the "Psirens" episode.
-Edited by Grant Naylor and published by Penguin Books, it was released just a few months before the episode was broadcast.
+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup, which was released a few months before the broadcast of the episode itself.

 Cultural references

 The concept of sirens creating illusions to lure unwary travellers to their deaths first appears in Homer's Odyssey, and this concept is much-repeated in Western film and literature.

-Among the derelicts in the asteroid field are models of the Narcissus escape shuttle from Alien (1979), the Eagle from Space: 1999 (1975) and a Klingon Vor'cha attack cruiser from Star Trek: The Next Generation.

 Reception

-The episode was first broadcast on the British television channel BBC2 on 7 October 1993 in the 9:00pm time slot.
-The ratings had yet again increased on the previous series, Sci-Fi.com stated that "though no less funny, the show looks more and more like conventional, plot-driven science fiction." while Sci-Fi Dimensions said "the show was at its best when it was fresh" before adding "these slightly slicker episodes, with their confusing discontinuity, are still some damned funny stuff."
+The episode was first broadcast on the British television channel BBC2 on 7 October 1993.

+Sophie Davies, writing in 2017 for CultBox, noted that the episode "essentially [re-introduces] the characters, perhaps for the benefit of any new viewers"; and says that the Psirens "are visually scarier than most of the monsters we've seen on the show before" that "deliver some memorable moments".
+Tom Salinsky said in his 2024 book about the show that "this is a good strong season opener, rather than an all-time classic; an effective plot device which shines a light on most of our regular cast, but doesn't really give us any new insights.
+Also, I miss Holly."